-The 2008 and 2007 audit and non-audit services provided by Hein & Associates were approved in advance by the Audit Committee.
-The non-audit services which were approved by the Audit Committee were also reviewed to ensure compatibility with maintaining the auditor's independence.
+The 2009 and 2008 audit services provided by Hein & Associates were approved in advance by the Audit Committee.

 The Audit Committee implemented pre-approval policies and procedures related to the provision of audit and non-audit services.
 Under these procedures, the Audit Committee pre-approves both the type of services to be provided by the Company's independent accountants and the estimated fees related to these services.
 During the approval process, the Audit Committee considers the impact of the types of services and the related fees on the independence of the auditor.
 The services and fees must be deemed compatible with the maintenance of the auditor's independence, including compliance with SEC rules and regulations.